Improve

 * **Without session IDs**: the target dataset has gone through the enrichment pass and is ready for better downstream retrieval.

-* **With session IDs**: session feedback and Q\&A can be persisted into the permanent graph, enrichment runs, and new graph context may be synced back into those sessions.
+* **With session IDs**: session feedback, Q\&A, trace activity, and accepted distilled lessons can be persisted into the permanent graph, enrichment runs, and new graph context may be synced back into those sessions.

 ## Examples and details